fossasia/pslab-python/README.md

 sudo make clean

+sudo make

 sudo make install

 Now you should find an 'Experiments' item in the education menu

-Else run Experiments.py from terminal
+Else run Experiments from the terminal